OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * maintainers select refactor candidates based on: [Better Code Hub](https://bettercodehub.com) analysis.
 Better Code Hub is a [GitHub Integration](https://github.com/integrations/better-code-hub)

-** Merging Pull Requests**
+**Merging Pull Requests**

-* contributors refactor and create a Pull request to the master branch in the source repo
+* contributors refactor and create a Pull request to the master branch in the source repo.
-* maintainers can use Pull request integration to accept the merge
+* maintainers can use Better Code Hub Pull request integration to validate the quality and accept the merge.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/OpenSourceSpringCleaning/Lobby)